 Securing heavy objects might help to prevent injury during an earthquake, but it won’t prevent your stuff from damage.
 Earthquakes can cause catastrophic property damage, and the last thing you need after surviving an earthquake is the massive expense of purchasing new furniture and appliances.

 Purchasing earthquake insurance is a good way to prepare your home or apartment in a different way.
-Even if you rent, your landlord’s insurance might cover structural damage, but it won’t protect your personal belongings.
+If you rent, your landlord’s home insurance might cover structural damage, but it won’t protect your personal belongings.
+Renter’s insurance is a great option and usually covers natural disasters.